Self-Employed 401(k): Getting Started

 Because a Fidelity plan is easy to maintain, the employer usually acts as the Plan Administrator.
 You may also name another person at your firm, or your accountant, as the Plan Administrator.
 Learn more about the duties of the Plan Administrator.

-- Download, print, and read the Fidelity Retirement Plan, Basic Plan Document No. 04 (PDF).
+- Download, print, and read the Define Contribution Retirement Plan Basic Plan Document No. 04 (PDF)

-- Be sure to sign and date the Adoption Agreement and return the original form to Fidelity Investments.
+- Be sure to sign and date the Adoption Agreement and Trust Agreement and return the original forms to Fidelity Investments

 To fully establish your Plan, you will also need to send at least one completed Self-Employed 401(k) Account Application, along with the Adoption Agreement, to Fidelity - click on the "Establish Accounts" tab to learn more.